 ContentCodePage

-This optional parameter allows you to define a numerical value for the code page when importing PST files in the ANSI file format.
-Its purpose is to facilitate the import of PST files originating from Chinese, Japanese, and Korean (CJK) organizations, as these languages often employ a double-byte character set (DBCS) for character encoding.
-Without using this parameter for importing PST files associated with languages that utilize DBCS for mailbox folder names, there's a common issue of folder names becoming blurry upon import.
+This optional parameter specifies a numeric value for the code page when importing PST files in the ANSI file format.
+This parameter is used to import PST files from the Chinese, Japanese and Korean (CJK) organizations because these languages often use a double-byte character set (DBCS) for character encoding.
+If this parameter is not used to import PST files for languages that use DBCS for mailbox folder names, folder names are frequently blurred once they are imported.

-To view a comprehensive list of acceptable values for this parameter, please refer to the Code Page Identifiers documentation.
-Note: As mentioned earlier, this parameter is entirely optional and does not require inclusion in the CSV file.
-Alternatively, you have the choice to include it while leaving the value empty for one or more rows.
+For a list of supported values for this parameter, see Code page identifiers.
+Note: Previously indicated, this is an optional parameter and does not have to be included in the CSV file.
+Or, you can include it and leave the value blank for one or more rows.

 (left blank)